-When choosing an orchid to grow on a mount, take a cue from nature.
-Orchids that grow in the nooks of trees in their natural habitat are more likely to thrive on a mount in your home.
-The miniature cattleya and the moth orchid are two orchids suitable both for beginning orchid growers and for growing on a mount.
+When choosing an orchid to mount, take a cue from nature.
+Orchids that grow in the nooks of trees in their natural habitat are more likely to thrive mounted in your home than those planted in the ground.
+Miniature cattleya and phalaenopsis orchids are easy for beginner orchid growers and are suitable for growing on a mount.
 Brassavola orchids also do well on mounts, though they grow quickly and therefore may necessitate frequent remounting, which can be a pain.

 Choosing Material for an Orchid Mount